Minnesota Monsters (AF1): Management

-On July 27, 2023 Kramer Sports and Entertainment was announced as the owner of the team, led by Brent LaBrie, Dan Manor, Becca Ress, and Candyce Sorensen were announced as the team operations managers.
+On July 27, 2023, Kramer Sports and Entertainment was announced as the owner of the team, led by Brent LaBrie, Dan Manor, Becca Ress, and Candyce Sorensen were announced as the team operations managers.

 LaBrie is the CEO of Hi-Tec Finishing and Kramer Service Group; his companies have sponsored NHRA drag racing, including racer Del Worsham.

-On October 2, 2023 Steven Walters was named as the team's general manager.
+On October 2, 2023, Steven Walters was named as the team's general manager.
 Walters previously served as Channel Marketing Manager at Fasetto, a technology start-up originally based in Superior, Wisconsin, where he oversaw both the marketing and sales teams under CMO Dan Bruck and CEO Coy Christmas.

 Tony O'Neil was announced as the team's inaugural head coach on October 16, 2023.
 O'Neil previously was an assistant coach at Duluth Denfeld and also played professional arena football for three years.

-Over the 2025 season, Kramer Service Group is processing in handing their ownership of the team to J&B Manufactured Homes, led by Jacob and Brianna Lambert.
+Over the 2025 season, Kramer Service Group handed their ownership of the Duluth Harbor Monsters over to J&B Manufactured Homes, led by Jacob and Brianna Lambert, who would then move team operations from The Arena League to Arena Football One and rebrand the team as the Minnesota Monsters.